 Sometimes the bacteria enter the skin through a hair follicle, small scrape, or puncture, although often there is no obvious point of entry.
 People who live in crowded conditions, have poor hygiene or chronic skin diseases, or whose nasal passages contain Staphylococcus are more likely to have episodes of folliculitis or skin abscesses.
-A weakened immune system, obesity, old age, and possibly diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+A weakened immune system, obesity Obesity Obesity is excess body weight.
+Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
+These factors may include physical inactivity... read more , old age, and possibly diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more are also common risk factors.
 Some people may have recurring episodes of infection for unknown reasons.

 Folliculitis is an infection of a hair follicle.
 It looks like a tiny red or white pimple at the base of a hair.
 There may be only one infected follicle or many.
 Each infected follicle is itchy or slightly painful, but the person otherwise does not feel sick.

 Some people develop folliculitis after exposure to a poorly chlorinated hot tub or whirlpool.
 This condition, sometimes called “hot tub folliculitis” or “hot tub dermatitis,” is caused by the bacterium Pseudomonas aeruginosa.
 It begins anytime from 6 hours to 5 days after the exposure.
 Areas of skin covered by a bathing suit, such as the torso and buttocks, are the most common sites.

-For severe, recurring problems, doctors may take a bacterial culture (a sample of pus is sent to a laboratory and placed in a culture medium that allows microorganisms to grow).
+For severe, recurring folliculitis, doctors may take a bacterial culture (a sample of pus is sent to a laboratory and placed in a culture medium that allows microorganisms to grow).
 The results of the culture are used to guide the choice of antibiotic.